Chris Evans | president & CFO

 Erin Peterson | communications director

 Erin joined the Colon Cancer Coalition in early 2011 after ten years in a Minneapolis-based marketing and public relations agency.
 Her background includes event marketing, sponsorships, promotion, and media relations for both consumer brands and non-profit organizations.
-Outside of work, Erin can be found with her two children, watching soccer, baseball, softball, wrestling, dance, and swimming, or enjoying the Minnesota summers at her family’s cabin.
+At the Coalition, Erin has developed a passion for colorectal cancer prevention and screening, focusing on health disparities and early-onset colorectal cancer.
+Outside of the office, Erin can be found with her two teenagers watching soccer, baseball, softball, and dance, or enjoying the short Minnesota summers on the lake, and exploring new corners of the globe.
 Email Erin

 Kate Krebs | outreach & market director